Backsplash Materials, Costs and Ideas

 In this transitional bathroom, the spa-like hues of this modern tile backsplash create a stained glass effect, and add texture and pattern.

-Touch of Elegance
+Touch of Elegancetouch of elegance

 The marble countertop is carried up the wall to achieve a sophisticated look in this bathroom by designer Sarah Richardson. (photo by Stacey Brandford)